 “What if we belong together?”
+My voice is small.

 The New Year’s Eve dress I’ve chosen is floor-length and turquoise with an Egyptian neck.
-I inform my friends, one, the Exceptionally Tall Man and I are on the outs, two, I don’t know the address of the party he meant to take us, and three, instead I’d love to go watch a “psychedelic Spaghetti Western band” in Highland Park.
+I inform my friends that, one, the Exceptionally Tall Man and I are on the outs, two, I don’t know the address of the party he meant to take us, and three, instead I’d love to go watch a “psychedelic Spaghetti Western band” in Highland Park.

 The three of them are lovely and agree.

-I look forward to a peaceful evening with caring people, and I’m even on time.
+I look forward to a peaceful evening with caring people and I’m even on time.
 A good start.
 We settle in the cozy gig room around a table with our drinks.
 I’m probably burying a lot of sorrow, but more than anything, I’m grateful to be with these people.
 I tell them so.
 Just as I finish, someone walks up to me.

 “I’m happy you are — but why are you here?”
 I ask.